 Amy graduated Summa Cum Laude from St. Cloud State University with a Bachelor of Science degree in Accounting and a minor in Psychology.
 She is a member of the American Institute of Certified Public Accountants (AICPA), the Minnesota Society of Certified Public Accountants (MNCPA), and the Institute of Internal Auditors (IIA).

 Amy resides in Sauk Rapids with her husband and two children.
 In her free time, Amy enjoys reading, traveling, and spending time with her family.

 Patrick Shepard has a Bachelor’s Degree in Business Administration and Mathematics as well as a master’s degree in Counseling and Student Personnel.
-He is the Family Resources Director at Tri-CAP where he oversees self-sufficiency programming.
-Over the course of his ten years with Tri-CAP, Patrick has worked collaboratively with CMHFH on many occasions.
+He is a Program Manager at Avivo (formerly Resource, Inc.) where he oversees MFIP programming.
+Over the course of his fourteen years in non-profit management, Patrick has worked collaboratively with CMHFH on many occasions.
 Patrick believes that CMHFH is a fantastic way for low-income people to stabilize their housing.
 When housing is stabilized for a family, it makes it easier for them to focus on other area of their life including parenting, employment, and community involvement.